wengwz/Xilinx-XDMA-Host-Software/README.md

 ```

 ### Run Read/Write Software
-After loading XDMA driver successfully, you can run our host program to read/write data from/to our FPGA deivce.
-The executable is located in `./bin` directory and its detailed usage is as follows:
+After loading XDMA driver successfully, you can run our host program to read/write data from/to your FPGA deivce.
+The executable of host program is located in `./bin` directory and its detailed usage is as follows:

 ```
 Usage: ./xdma_rw [OPTIONS]

-The options are as follows:
+The available options are as follows:
    -r/w   Specify read/write from/to XDMA (mandatory option).
    -h     Display help information.
    -d device_name